ckelly314/pyisotopomer/README.md

 ## Calculating isotopomers

 Size-correct your data (including all samples and standards), as above.
-Enter the appropriate γ and κ in columns AO-AP of the excel template.
+Enter the appropriate γ and κ in columns AP-AQ of the excel template.
 These should be a running average of γ and κ, calculated using a window of \~10 reference material pairings (see below).

 DO NOT MODIFY COLUMN HEADERS IN THE CORRECTION TEMPLATE.
 Save the correction template into your current working directory.